esteban-aimsun/omnicav-web/content/blog/Simulated testing.md

 description: "June 2020: Delivered by 11 partners, led by Aimsun, and partly funded by government body Innovate UK, OmniCAV is a project designed to bridge simulation and trials on test tracks and on the street."
 ---

-### A Driverless Future for All.

-**Delivered by 11 partners, led by Aimsun, and partly funded by government body Innovate UK, OmniCAV is a project designed to bridge simulation and trials on test tracks and on the street.
-Omni is Latin for ‘all’ or ‘every’, and the project is ‘omni’ in several ways – omni in testing both off-street and on-street; omni in the types of road used, from urban and inter-urban to rural, and omni in terms of mode, whether vehicles, cyclists or pedestrians.
-Many of the algorithms used for automated driving can be virtually tested and refined and Aimsun’s role has been to provide the project’s core traffic simulation environment.
-Now in its 2nd year, the OmniCAV team has achieved the development of an end-to-end process involving multiple technology stacks.**
+**Now in its 2nd year, the OmniCAV team has achieved the development of an end-to-end process involving multiple technology stacks for testing connected and autonomous vehicles.
+Gavin Jackman updates us on the next steps.**

 ___